F5Networks/f5-declarative-onboarding/docs/using-do.rst

 A client may supply a declaration with a POST request, and other request methods (currently only GET) work with declarations previously supplied via POST and retained by Declarative Onboarding.

-The default target ADC for every Declarative Onboarding request (that is, the target selected when a request does not specify any other) is "localhost".
+**(not sure if this exactly applies to DO or needs to be here)**  The default target ADC for every Declarative Onboarding request (that is, the target selected when a request does not specify any other) is "localhost".
 In the basic case that means the BIG-IP on which Declarative Onboarding is running.
 (When Declarative Onboarding is not running on a BIG-IP, "localhost" is not a valid target.)